AbhipsaKar/casa0016-Auto-Humidifier/README.md

   <li>The outer case needs a transparent dome to hide the remaining wires and mister module.</li>
   <li>It is required to check how the rusting of the nails and the mister module can be stopped in this system.
 Maybe use switches to block the electrical connections </li>
   <li>Solder the open connections to a PCB and reduce the overall size of the system</li>
+  <li>Separate the water trough and underlying circuit to avoid splashing</li>
 </ul>